gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

                     storage: 20Gi
           version: v2.35.0
         ```

+        - Prometheus will only discover `*Monitors` in its own namespace.
+This
+          is done by not specifiying `prometheus.spec.*MonitorSelector`.

         - In addition to a Prometheus, the configuration must also be created.
 To
           do this, each `job` in the prometheus configuration will need to be